hym-code/Batch_Train_Store/README.md

-Distributed Storage System Simulator Design Overview This system simulates a distributed storage environment with optimized space management and I/O operations.
+Distributed Storage System Simulator Design Overview This system simulates a distributed Batch-Train storage environment with optimized space management and I/O operations.
 Key design elements combine efficiency-focused data structures with intelligent allocation strategies:
 Core Architecture
 Tag-partitioned Storage
 Each disk is divided into M equal-sized partitions (except last).
 Objects are placed using tag affinity - preferentially stored in partitions matching their tag.